dkm/xcplanner/README.md

 ### Customizing XC Planner ###

 The template for the XC Planner web page is in `templates/index.tpl`.
 You are free to modify this as you wish, for example to match the design of your website, subject to the terms of the software license.
-The author requests that you include a link to XC Planner&rquot;s original source code at <http://github.com/twpayne/xcplanner> if you use it on your website, but this is a request and does not change the license in any way.
+The author requests that you include a link to XC Planner&quot;s original source code at <http://github.com/twpayne/xcplanner> if you use it on your website, but this is a request and does not change the license in any way.

 License